JoshiGirish/InventoryManagement/docs/source/tutorials.rst

 Tutorials
 =========

-The application handles purchase, inventory, and sales stages of the products.
+**INVENT** handles purchase, inventory, and sales stages of the products.
 The following videos provide workflow related to these stages.

 .. raw:: html